jacksonyu0124/MLCourse/README.md

 # MLCourse
-Projects in Machine Learning course
+This redpository contains projects in the Udacity Machine Learning course.